prantlf/grunt-tidy-html5/README.md

 [grunt-html], which is backed up by gthe [Nu Html Checker (v.Nu)].
 Marking the invalid code excerps is not supported.

+The JSON report file can be converted to a HTML report file using [grunt-html-html-report-converter].

 #### ignoreMissing
 Type: `Boolean`
 Default: `false`